-Left click on OK.
+Left click on Review + Create, review information and left click on Create.
 At this stage a notification will appear.
 Wait for the success notification to follow.

 Refresh the Route tables section to see your newly added route table.

 Left click on the route table to see the overview for it.